Is Tennessee an Open Carry State?

 The following violations are charged as Class E felonies, with penalties of up to 6 years in prison and a $3,000 fine:

 - illegally carrying a weapon on school property or in a room where judicial proceedings are taking place;

 - possessing a handgun if you've been convicted of a felony; and

 - possessing any dangerous weapon with the intent to use it in a crime.

-Tennessee permits the open and concealed carry of a firearm, though there are exceptions.
+Tennessee permits open and concealed firearm carry, though there are exceptions.
 If you are facing gun-related charges, whether not possessing a permit or carrying on a restricted premise, contact our attorneys at Eldridge & Blakney for legal representation.
 Whether arguing for mitigated charges or proving your legal right to carry in your particular situation, our firm can fight for your defense.

-Speak with one of our attorneys at Eldridge & Blakney today to schedule a free consultation to discuss your case.
+Contact Eldridge & Blakney today to schedule a free consultation to discuss Tennessee's open carry laws!